How to get PR in Germany? Sharing personal experience

 It all started in 2021 when I had completed 2 years on a Blue card in Augsburg, Germany.

-I wanted to apply for the PR as soon as possible because I had read somewhere that once you become a PR holder in Germany, banks and other financial institutions start paying you more attention and you can also get loans easily.
+I wanted to apply for PR as soon as possible because I had read somewhere that once you become a PR holder in Germany, banks and other financial institutions start paying you more attention and you can also get loans easily.

-Another reason was the fact that a PR holder in Germany is secured very well against job loss as the government pays unemployment benefits up to 70% of the average annual salary of the person for up to 1 year.
+Another reason was that a PR holder in Germany is secured very well against job loss as the government pays unemployment benefits up to 70% of the average annual salary of the person for up to 1 year.

 Disclaimer: All the information shared in this post is for someone who is on a Blue card visa and is planning to apply for a PR in Germany.
 If you are not a Blue card holder, the process might be different.
 Please do your own research in this case.